csc301-2025-s/jobba/README.md

 - **Real-time updates:** The CSV file updates automatically as new relevant emails arrive, ensuring you always have the latest insights.

 ## How to use Jobba:
-- To run this app, click on the following link:[Visit Jobba](https://jobba.onrender.com/)
+- To run this app, click on the following link: [Visit Jobba](https://jobba.onrender.com/)
 - The homepage will load, displaying an overview of Jobba and its functionalities.
 Locate the navigation bar at the top of the homepage and click the “Login to Google” button to initiate the authentication.
 - The website will redirect you to a Gmail page where you should enter the email credentials from which you want the analysis.
 - If a security warning appears stating that the app is not verified, click "Continue" to proceed.